annahaensch/DataScienceGlobalApplications/README.md

 ### Week 3
 * Learning Objectives:
-  * Students will learn the basics of manipulating and exploring data with Python and pandas.
+  * Students will manipulate and explore data with Python and pandas.
-  * Students will learn how to assess, interogate, and mitigate the "missingness" of data and justify decisions regaring the same.
+  * Students will assess, interogate, and mitigate the "missingness" of data and justify decisions regaring the same.
-  * Students will be able to contexutalize data and the absence of data withing social, political, and economic contexts.
+  * Students will contexutalize data and the absence of data withing social, political, and economic contexts.
 * In-Class Exercises: [Intro to Exploratory Data Analysis workbook]()
 * Suggested Reading: [C. D’Ignazio & L. Klein, “4.
 What Gets Counted Counts.”
 In Data Feminism (2020).](https://data-feminism.mitpress.mit.edu/pub/h1w0nbqp)